TIBCOSoftware/tci-flogo/cli/plugins/builder/README.md

 Usage:

-    The plugin wraper Flogo Enterprise builder, so all build option will avabile at thisc command as well.
+    The plugin wrapper Flogo Enterprise builder, so all build options will available at this command as well.

      Example:
      flogo febuilder build --f ~/Downloads/log.json